 11. Warehouse Club Memberships

 Shopping at warehouse clubs is on trend these days.
-But if you’re young and single, you don’t need to buy at a store that requires you to buy in bulk, which can possibly result in food waste.
-Shop during sales at other stores and save on the membership fees.
+But, if you’re young and single, you probably don’t need to buy at a store that requires customers to purchase in bulk, which can result in food waste.
+Shop during sales at other grocery stores and save on the membership fees.

 12. Bank Fees

 - Monthly Savings: $14.50 ($12 checking plus one $2.50 ATM fee)

 You don’t need to pay $12 or more per month to maintain a checking or savings account — many online banks offer these accounts for free.
 If you don’t prefer to bank online, check out your local credit union, which might offer free accounts and free ATM access as well.

 Annual consumption of bottled water in the U.S. reached 42.1 gallons per capita in 2017.
 At an average cost of $1.22 per gallon versus Baltimore’s $0.003 per gallon for municipal tap water, for example, you’re paying 400 times the cost of essentially the same water.
 Prices for different bottle sizes can be even higher.

 Find out how investing in a water filter saved one woman over $1,000.

 - Annual Savings: $696